cricricut/setcricutair2/README.md

 Cricut Setup Mac
 1. To install Cricut Explore Air 2, launch a browser on your device.

-2. And visit cricut.com/setup to navigate the official website.
+2. And visit <a href="https://github.com/cricricut/setcricutair2/">cricut.com/setup</a> to navigate the official website.

 3. Go to the Download button once you have reached the page.